 Goodwill acquired in a business combination is tested for impairment annually or whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
-For the purpose of impairment testing goodwill is allocated to each of the cash-generating units (CGU) or groups of CGUs, that is expected to benefit from the synergies of the combination.
+For the purpose of impairment testing goodwill is allocated to each of the cash-generating units (CGU) or groups of CGUs, which are expected to benefit from the synergies of the combination.
 Each unit or group of units represents the lowest level within the entity at which the goodwill is monitored for internal management purposes.
 If the carrying amount of goodwill exceeds its recoverable amount an impairment loss equal to the difference is recognized.

 The recoverable amount is the higher of value in use represented by the net present value of future cash flows and the fair value less costs to sell.

 Acquired intangible assets are capitalized at cost.
 Intangible assets acquired in business combinations are capitalized at fair value at the acquisition date.
 The useful lives of the intangible assets are assessed to be either finite or indefinite.
 Intangible assets with finite useful lives are amortized over their useful lives.
 Intangible assets with indefinite useful lives are tested for impairment annually or if events or changes in circumstances indicate that such carrying amount may not be recoverable.
 Intangible assets recognized by the Group in business combinations are usually customer or technology related and have finite useful lives.
 Marketing related intangible assets are not generally recognized by Tieto because normally the value of acquired business constitutes of customer relationships, technologies and personnel (which is included in goodwill) and therefore the marketing related intangible assets do not generally have separately recognizable fair value.

 Property, plant and equipment